thcorre/sgnog12-workshop/eda-lab/part2-service-overlays.md

 In this lab, you will create a Layer 2 EVPN overlay service to connect two clients (c1 and c2) across different leaf switches using Bridge Domains and Bridge Interfaces.

 **Lab Scenario:**
-- Client c1 connected to leaf1 on interface ethernet-1/53
+- Client1 connected to leaf1 on interface ethernet-1/1
-- Client c2 connected to leaf2 on interface ethernet-1/53
+- Client2 connected to leaf2 on interface ethernet-1/1
+- Client3 connected to leaf3 on interface ethernet-1/1
-- Both clients use VLAN 10
+- All clients are untagged
 - Layer 2 connectivity via EVPN-VXLAN overlay

 **What you'll learn:**